pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zone_target_baseline_system.md

 - G3.1.1e "Thermal zones designed with heating-only systems in the proposed design serving storage rooms, stairwells, vestibules, electrical/mechanical rooms, and restrooms not exhausting or transferring air from mechanically cooled thermal zones in the proposed design shall use system type 9 or 10 in the baseline building design."
 - loop through the zones_and_systems to see if any of the zones meets this requirement: `for zone in zones_and_systems:`
-	- use the function does_zone_meet_G3_1_1e to determine whether to change the system type (we are using != NO instead of YES, because the function can return MAYBE_VESTIBULE or LIKELY_VESTIBULE.
-Here we will assign any "maybe's or "likelies" to the new system type.
+	- use the function does_zone_meet_G3_1_1e to determine whether to change the system type (we are using != NO instead of YES, because the function can return MAYBE.
+Here we will assign any "maybe's to the new system type.
 The rule itself will deal with the uncertainty of vestibules using the function is_zone_a_vestibule): `if does_zone_meet_G3_1_1e(P-RMI,B-RMI,zone) != NO:`
 		- - change the system origin string: `zones_and_systems[zone]["SYSTEM_ORIGIN"] = "G3_1_1e"`
 		- choose system 9 or 10 based on climate zone: `if is_CZ_0_to_3a():`
 			- set the system to SYS_10: `zones_and_systems[zone]["EXPECTED_SYSTEM_TYPE"] = SYS_10`